SahanDisa/SahanDisa.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm a **PhD candidate in Industrial Engineering** at the **University of Central Florida** with a deep-seated passion for **machine learning/deep learning**, **network science**, and **molecular modeling**.
-My research focuses on utilizing **geometric deep learning** to advance molecular property prediction, drug discovery, and molecular generation.
-I’m particularly fascinated by how **graph neural networks (GNNs)** and **transformer models** can unlock insights into complex chemical structures, paving the way for innovative solutions in drug design and biophysics.
+I'm a **PhD candidate in Industrial Engineering** at the **University of Central Florida** with a deep-seated passion for machine learning/deep learning, network science, and molecular modeling.
+My research focuses on utilizing geometric deep learning to advance molecular property prediction, drug discovery, and molecular generation.
+I’m particularly fascinated by how graph neural networks (GNNs) and transformer models can unlock insights into complex chemical structures, paving the way for innovative solutions in drug design and biophysics.

 ### Research Interests